Unlike many equine professionals, I did not grow up with horses... I am not a natural... I was not born in the saddle...

 We all just want that magical connection with horses that we have dreamed about since childhood, or developed in adulthood.
 I'm here to tell you ... it's 100% possible.

 I may have lucked into my early involvement with Mustangs as I grew up in Wild Horse Country... but since adoption my first Mustang in 2007, I've deliberately dedicated my life to them.

 Mustangs are highly intuitive and tend to be more sensitive to our "unconscious" cues than domestic horses.
 In order to connect with a Mustang, you must be able to listen to their subtle language and respect their unique experience.
 There is nothing quite as beautiful as the feeling of trust and partnership with a once wild horse.

 Mustangs need our help in so many ways... from advocacy, to on-range management, to training, adoption, and promotion.

-I have expanded my passion for saving Mustangs into a career as I've served as the Head Trainer and Equine Manager at the Great Escape Mustang Sanctuary for the last 4 years and the Executive Director for the last year.
+I have expanded my passion for saving Mustangs into a career while I served as the Head Trainer and Equine Manager at the Great Escape Mustang Sanctuary for over 4 years as well as the Executive Director.

 I have had the privilege to draw knowledge and share experiences with hundreds of Mustangs over the years and the lessons I've learned while rehabbing the "untrainable" Mustangs have grown my horsemanship immeasurably.